akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240303000000/index.md

 Categories: cs-CV, cs.CV
 Keyword Score: 20
 Keywords: Object Detection, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.00326v2" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.00326v3" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.00326v2.pdf" filename="2403.00326v2.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.00326v3.pdf" filename="2403.00326v3.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Infrared-visible <b>object</b> <b>detection</b> aims to achieve robust even full-day <b>object</b> <b>detection</b> by fusing the complementary information of infrared and visible images.
 However, highly dynamically variable complementary characteristics and commonly existing modality misalignment make the fusion of complementary information difficult.
-In this paper, we propose a Dynamic Adaptive Multispectral Detection <b>Transformer</b> (DAMS-DETR) based on DETR to simultaneously address these two challenges.
+In this paper, we propose a Dynamic Adaptive Multispectral Detection <b>Transformer</b> (DAMSDet) to simultaneously address these two challenges.
 Specifically, we propose a Modality Competitive Query Selection strategy to provide useful prior information.
 This strategy can dynamically select basic salient modality feature representation for each <b>object.</b> <b>To</b> effectively mine the complementary information and adapt to misalignment situations, we propose a Multispectral Deformable Cross-attention module to adaptively sample and aggregate multi-semantic level features of infrared and visible images for each <b>object.</b> <b>In</b> addition, we further adopt the cascade structure of DETR to better mine complementary information.
 Experiments on four public datasets of different scenes demonstrate significant improvements compared to other state-of-the-art methods.
-The code will be released at https://github.com/gjj45/DAMS-DETR.
+The code will be released at https://github.com/gjj45/DAMSDet.

 {{</citation>}}

-### (26/46 | 114/242) YOLO-MED : Multi-Task Interaction Network for Biomedical Images (Suizhi Huang et al., 2024)
+### (26/46 | 114/243) YOLO-MED : Multi-Task Interaction Network for Biomedical Images (Suizhi Huang et al., 2024)

 {{<citation>}}